o19s/elastic-graph-recommender/README.md

 ### Import TMDB movie details

-It's recommended you get ml_tmdb.json from someone.
+It's recommended you get the prepared source data file `ml_tmdb.json` from someone.
 But you can recreate it with the scripts below

 - `tmdb.py` crawls the movielens TMDB movies into tmdb.json
 - `rehashTmdbToMl.py` creates ml_tmdb.json, which is tmdb.json with the movielens as the primary identifier
 - `indexMlTmdb.py` indexes ml_tmdb.json into Elasticsearch

 ## Angular App